Waddon: History

 The former Croydon Airport is in south-west Waddon.
 The aerodrome was established in December 1915 for the defence of London.
 Land to the east of Plough Lane was requisitioned for testing by the National Aircraft Factory No.1 and was known as Waddon Aerodrome.
 In 1920 the Beddington and Waddon aerodromes became the main customs airport for London.

 The international distress term "Mayday" was invented at Waddon's Croydon Airport.
 It was Croydon Airport senior radio officer Frederick Stanley Mockford (1897 – 1 March 1962) who was the originator of the uniform international distress signal.

 The local community consequently suffered badly in traffic from a different European location in the Blitz bombing raids in World War II.
 An attack on 15 August 1940 marked the first civilian bombing with 62 civilian fatalities and 185 injured outside the airport.
 In addition two civilian telephone operators were injured.

 Land and existing buildings in this area may be found to be subject to 20th century restrictive covenants preventing new construction above a certain height due to the proximity of the former airport, but those restrictions ought to be redundant by now, given that the airport has long since gone.
 The last commercial flight from the airport was in 1959.
 The imposing hotel which used to serve the airport remains to this day.

 The South London Pirates are one of the most successful teams in the British Baseball Federation, playing at Roundshaw, on part of the old airport.

 Running through Waddon, from Purley to the western reaches of Thornton Heath, is the Purley Way, the A23, home to many superstores and light industrial units.
-A bypass road was first muted in 1908 with the corporation's Roads Committee putting forward a full Thornton Heath to Purley relief road proposal in June 1911.
+A bypass road was first mooted in 1908 with the corporation's Roads Committee putting forward a full Thornton Heath to Purley relief road proposal in June 1911.
 Work commenced after the Great War in 1919 with the official opening in 1925.
 In 1932 the southern section of Purley Way was the first highway to benefit from sodium street lighting.
 The whole stretch benefitted from such lighting by 1936 with lights often strung over the centre of the highway.

 Transport for London (TfL) consulted on altering junctions at Fiveways and at Croydon Road to improve traffic flows but COVID impacts on budgets have delayed any improvement.

 Croydon council have undertaken consultations on allowing over 7,000 homes to be built along the Purley Way from Waddon Way to Broad Green, subject to investment at Fiveways and other local infrastructure.

 The Purley Way saw an Art Deco building in the late 1930s at 606, Purley Way for cardboard packager Acme Corrugated Paper & Box.
 Co.
 Ltd.